Claim your Educational Tax Refund with IRS Form 1098-T

 Students must receive their forms by January 31st, 2019.
 The educational institution must send their statement to the IRS by February 28, 2019.

 With PDFfiller, the process of completing IRS Form 1098-T is made easy.
-Fill in all fields in minutes, avoid mistakes and eliminate excess amounts of paperwork using PDFfiller’s range of powerful editing tools.
+Fill in all fields in minutes and avoid mistakes using PDFfiller’s range of tools.